openeuler-mirror/stratovirt/docs/config_guidebook.md

   cause the same mac address between two virtio-net devices when one device has mac and the other hasn't.
 * mq: the optional mq attribute enable device multiple queue feature.

-Two more properties are supported for virtio pci net device.
+Three more properties are supported for virtio pci net device.
 * bus: name of bus which to attach.
 * addr: including slot number and function number.
 The first number represents slot number of device and the second one represents function number of it.
 For virtio pci net device, it is a single function device, the function number should be set to zero.
+* queue-size: the optional virtqueue size for all the queues. (optional) Configuration range is [256, 4096] and queue size must be power of 2.
+Default queue size is 256.

 ```shell
 # virtio mmio net device